TAFFO-org/TAFFO/test/polybench-cpu-embedded/README.md

 - `flash`: flashes the board with the binary produced by the makefile
 - `monitor`: opens the serial connection to the board (if available) and pipes it to stdout and to the `monitor.log` file

 The `flash` command should work out-of-the-box as long as you have installed the opensource stlink-tools package (this one: https://github.com/stlink-org/stlink).
 On the other hand, the `monitor` command needs a serial port device specified using the `SERIAL_DEVICE` makefile variable.
 The default is always wrong (except on macOS, where it is correct if and only if you use a USB RS232 dongle with a Prolific chip).
+The stm32f407 board code emulates the serial port through its USB interface, for that board therefore you don't need a separate serial adapter.